datacarpentry/astronomy-python/_episodes/03-motion.md

 ~~~
 {: .language-python}

-Here's how we use it:
+Here is how we use the function:

 ~~~
 results_df = make_dataframe(results_table)